lyraxvincent/sentiment-analysis/README.md

 You may view the script collect_tweets.py

 **UPDATE:**
 - Added script (collect_tweets.sh) to collect more data.
-Here we use [Twint](https://github.com/twintproject/twint) as it is more efficient and flexible that tweepy.
+Here we use [Twint](https://github.com/twintproject/twint) as it is more efficient and flexible than tweepy.
 It also gathers a lot of data in minimal time.

 ## **Deployment**
 A web-app handling sentiment analysis where a user inputs their text and the system outputs the sentiment associated with it was deployed using the Flask API and is live [here.](https://sentlysis.herokuapp.com/)